daniel1noble/thermal_tol_interactions/README.md

 # Chat with Margie on revisions
 - directional selection for evolution of heat tolerance; a lot of species respond very quickly but trees may not and selection even stochastic has consequences for genetic variation.
 Need to just bring a bit about that into the main text.
 - repeated heatwaves lead to more directional selection over longer times if extreme heat back to back becomes more common, which will happen.

+Belinda.
+Figure 1
+- Be more specific to be clear about modelling framework.
+Big mega model, or an approach that links models that do different things.
+Spell out what you mean by framework.
+Link up different kinds of models.
+- systems modelling - be specific about what that means.
+- Feedbacks to the climate.
+- Maybe outstanding questions about coupling between LSM to earth systems.
+- Give LSM Earth systems model example of them being coupled, e.g., carbon cycle feedbacks.
+Then include in Concluding remarks.